 However, a small number of things (about 1 in 10) matter a lot (in the long term) and are worthy of serious pondering, discussion, investigation, investment, and decision making.
-Back when I was at Microsoft, a mentor introduced me to the pithy phrase 90% of the decisions you make don’t matter.
-When I got to Amazon I discovered another way of saying the same thing: One-way and Two-Way Doors.
+A mentor (Chris Jones) introduced me to the pithy phrase 90% of the decisions you make don’t matter.

 You can tell a one-way vs. two-way door decision by answering these questions: